waynezdev/terminal_app_project/README.md

-# *Terminal app - Lucky Number Generator(Powerball) Ver 3.0**
+# **Terminal app - Lucky Number Generator(Powerball) Ver 3.0**

-The GitHub repository can be seen in this location
+The GitHub repository is located at:

 https://github.com/waynezdev/terminal_app_project

+# Software Development Plan

 ## **Statement of Purpose and Scope**

-*- **identify** the problem it will solve and **explain** why you are developing it - **identify** the target audience  - **explain** how a member of the target audience will use it*

-Problem

-This application is aim to provide lottery syndicate groups a more efficient way to choose large set of numbers
+The aim of this application is to provide lottery syndicate groups a more efficient way to choose large set of numbers

 Lottery syndicate groups usually consist of between 5 to 10 people.
 They can be made up of friends or colleagues.
 The way they choose their numbers for each entry is usually by using auto picks at the time of purchasing a ticket.
 They have no control of the numbers they would like to choose.
 For groups that choose their numbers it can be hard to coordinate everyone’s numbers and it is time consuming.

-This application will provide some assistance in giving them some control over which numbers they would like to be included in their entry tickets.
+This application will provide some control over which numbers they would like to be included in their entry tickets.
 It can accommodate everyone's favourite numbers so everyone will have a chance to have their number in the tickets.
-It will help them generate  large sets of numbers based on their choice of numbers for each entry
+It will help them generate  large sets of numbers based on their choice of numbers for each entry.